shellyannrose/warm-welcome-home-swap-hosting/docs/tutorials/tutorial-add-new-host.md

 # Tutorial: Add a new host to the service

-Welcome to the Gracious Host Service!
  In this tutorial, you will see how easy it is to add a new host.

 Expect this tutorial to take about 15 minutes to complete.